riceball1/python/django-essential-training/README.md

 - To ensure that your Django application is protected against CSRF attacks, you should make sure that the "CsrfViewMiddleware" is included in your middleware settings, and that all forms in your application include the CSRF token using the {% csrf_token %} template tag.

 ## Working with Existing Data
+    - CRUD operations
+    - using forms
 ## Using Django to Store and Display User-Specific Data
+    - foreignkey - a link between two different database tables; you cando this by adding a `foreignkey` in the models.py

 ## Login, Logout, and Signup Are Simple